djeada/Testio/README.md

 ## Overview

-Testio was designed to provide a simple and efficient way to test the standard output of applications.
-It is specifically targeted at teachers, who can use it to easily test programs submitted by their students and ensure that they are functioning as expected.
+Testio was designed to provide an easy and efficient way to test the standard output of applications.
+It is particularly useful for teachers, who can use it to check programs submitted by their students and make sure they are working as intended.

-To use Testio for this purpose, teachers can specify a directory containing all the programs to be tested, as well as a set of inputs and expected outputs for each program.
-Testio will then run each program and compare the output to the expected output.
-If the output is correct, Testio will print a green checkmark.
-If the output is incorrect, Testio will print a red X. Additionally, for each program, Testio can generate a PDF report containing the results of the tests.
+To use the tool for this purpose, teachers can specify a directory with all the programs to be tested, along with a set of inputs and expected outputs for each program.
+The tool will then run each program and compare the output to the expected output.
+If the output is correct, it will print a green checkmark.
+If the output is incorrect, it will print a red X. Additionally, for each program, the tool can generate a PDF report with the test results.

-In addition to being useful for teachers, Testio can also be used in the industry in CI/CD pipelines.
-In this context, Testio can be used to perform end-to-end tests on an application to ensure that it behaves as expected.
-For example, if you are using scripts or compiling executables, you can use Testio to test the output of your program for a given set of inputs.
-If a single test fails, Testio will exit with a non-zero exit code.
-If all tests pass, Testio will exit with a zero exit code, indicating that the application is functioning as expected.
+In addition to being helpful for teachers, Testio can also be used in the industry in CI/CD pipelines.
+In this context, it can be used to perform end-to-end tests on an application to ensure it behaves as expected.
+For example, if you are using scripts or compiling executables, you can use the tool to test the output of your program for a given set of inputs.
+If a single test fails, the tool will exit with a non-zero exit code.
+If all tests pass, it will exit with a zero exit code, indicating that the application is functioning as expected.

 ## Requirements